waterholeforum/docs/extending.md

 The main mechanism by which you'll hook into Waterhole is with **extenders**.
 These are static classes that provide methods to extend Waterhole in some way.
 You can see all of the extenders that are available under the [`Waterhole\Extend` namespace](reference://Waterhole/Extend.html).

-As a quick example of how easy it is to get started, open up `app/Providers/WaterholeServiceProvider.php` and add the following code to the `register` method:
+As a quick example, open up `app/Providers/WaterholeServiceProvider.php` and add the following code to the `register` method:

 ```php
 use Illuminate\View\Component;